Some statistics about Tropical Sandpile Model: Discussion

-We thank to Aldo Guzman who wrote all the code in c++, Mikhail Shkolnikov for several helpful comments concerning during the preparation of the paper and Ernesto Lupercio for the enthusiasm and support.
+We thank to Aldo Guzman who wrote all the code in C++, Mikhail Shkolnikov for several helpful comments concerning during the preparation of the paper and Ernesto Lupercio for the enthusiasm and support.
 We thank the service teams of Xiuhcoatl and Abacus supercomputers who dealt with technicalities.
-This work was supported by Abacus, the Applied Mathematics Computational Laboratory of High Performance at Mexico.
+The computer simulations were performed on Abacus, in the Applied Mathematics Computational Laboratory of High Performance at Mexico, in 2016.